acli/omni-news/README.md

-This is a small utility script, for my family’s own use, to pull the official TV schedule from OMNI TV’s web site then look for programs that look like Cantonese programs.
+This is a small utility script, for my family’s own use, to pull the official TV schedule from OMNI TV’s web site then look for Cantonese programs (coded CAN in their new schedule).
 You can see a list of startup options by running `omni-news --help`.

 The script can be told to run in a `--loop` to continually check the downloaded schedule